Supply Chain Sustainability Reporting with Python

 Depending on the order quantity, your customer can order by unit, cartons (grouping several units) or pallets (grouping several cartons).

-If you are lucky enough to have the weights of cartons or pallets, you can use them if your customer is ordering full cases or full pallets.
+If you have carton or pallet weights, you can use them when your customer orders full cases or full pallets.

 Assumption of Mixed Cartons